symfony/symfony/UPGRADE-2.1.md

     configuration (i.e. `config.yml`), merging could yield a set of base URL's for multiple environments.

+### Doctrine

+    The DoctrineBundle is moved from the Symfony repository to the Doctrine repository.
+    Therefore you should change the namespace of this bundle in your AppKernel.php:

+    Before: `new Symfony\Bundle\DoctrineBundle\DoctrineBundle()`
+    After: `new Doctrine\Bundle\DoctrineBundle\DoctrineBundle()`

 ### HttpFoundation

   * Locale management was moved from the Session class to the Request class.